 Summer: June to September: Daily 10am to 9pm

-Exceptions: The London Eye closes for annual maintenance for up to couple of weeks every January (check official website for exact dates) and is closed on Christmas Day (25 December).
+Exceptions: The London Eye closes for annual maintenance for up to a couple of weeks every January (check the official website for exact dates) and is closed on Christmas Day (25 December).

 Small fold-up buggies are generally allowed in the London Eye capsules.
 If you have a large buggy the Information Desk will be able to store it for you.